Takaovi/OB2-DarkGlass/README.md

 # OpenBullet 2 - DarkGlass
 ### A highly customizable theme for OpenBullet 2

 To change the background, please check the .css file.
+Use a good editor, such as VS Code to edit the file.

 ## Examples